RadarVisuals/RADAR/full_codebase_dump.md

           <div className="tab-pane">
             <h3>Saving Your Workspace</h3>
             <div className="info-card">
-              <h4>Staging Presets</h4>
+              <h4>Staging Scenes</h4>
               <p>
                 The Save Panel is your studio's control room.
-When you find a visual configuration you like, you can create a "Preset" by giving it a name.
+When you find a visual configuration you like, you can create a "Scene" by giving it a name.
 This doesn't save it on-chain immediately; instead, it's "staged."
-You can create, update, and delete multiple presets in this staging area.
-Your list of staged presets will appear in the Preset Selector Bar at the bottom of the screen for quick access.
+You can create, update, and delete multiple scenes in this staging area.
+Your list of staged scenes will appear in the Scene Selector Bar at the bottom of the screen for quick access.
               </p>
             </div>
             <div className="info-card">
               <h4>The Workspace: Your Public Gallery</h4>
               <p>
                 RADAR treats your entire setup as a single "Workspace."
-This isn't just your presets; it includes your personal library of collections, your global MIDI mappings, and your custom event reactions.
+This isn't just your scenes; it includes your personal library of collections, your global MIDI mappings, and your custom event reactions.
 When you're ready, you hit "Save Workspace."
 This single action bundles everything into one file, uploads it to a decentralized network (IPFS), and updates a single pointer on your Universal Profile.
 Your profile doesn't get cluttered with data; it just holds the key to your entire creative studio, making it efficient, portable, and truly yours.
               </p>
             </div>
           </div>